FAQ

 • What if I have a question not covered above?

-The best way to ask Ann a question is through email.
+The best way to ask Destiny a question is through email.

-Please keep in mind, though, that I have two young children that keep me pretty busy during the day, and email from this account IS NOT forwarded to my phone so unless you catch me at the computer you may have to wait for a reply.
+Please keep in mind, though, that I have an infant that keeps me pretty busy during the day.
 That said, I do check email regularly and make every effort to respond to your questions within 1 working day.